 The best gaming mouse overall

 Back in the Before Times of 2019, RPS readers voted the Logitech G502 as your favourite gaming mouse.
-Good choice - I use one almost every day as part of the main RPS test rig.
+Good choice - I use one regularly as part of the main RPS test rig.
 There’s just something so wonderfully complete about it: a sweet blend of comfort, features and tactility, with plenty of opportunities for customisation.

 That extends from the removeable weights, which you can swap in and out to adjust how the G502 feels, to the support for multiple sensitivity/input/RGB lighting profiles.
 Speaking of which, the 11 programmable buttons and close to perfectly placed, ready to be pressed without straining a thumb but not intruding into normal digit-resting space.
 There’s even a satisfying robustness to their clicking action that you don’t always get elsewhere, even on Razer or SteelSeries’ best mice.

 The slight hitch is that the original Proteus Spectrum model only seems available at bizarrely inflated prices.
-Luckily, you can get the newer G502 Hero – which is basically the same mouse, save for an updated, more sensitive sensor – for much more reasonable money.
+Luckily, you can get the newer G502 Hero – which is basically identical, save for an updated, more sensitive sensor – for much more reasonable money.

 Read more in our Logitech G502 Hero review